Armoured warfare of the Islamic State: History

 In August 2015, the Islamic State's "Platoons of Special Tasks" deployed several tanks and armoured personnel carriers (APCs) during two mechanized assaults aimed at capturing the besieged Kuweires Military Aviation Institute.
 Both attacks failed to breach Kuweires' extensive fortifications, resulting in heavy losses among IS troops.
 Tanks were also heavily involved in battling the Syrian Democratic Forces, with IS relying on sophisticated camouflage to avoid being targeted by the anti-IS coalition's air forces.
 As time went on, however, several defeats on the ground and the constant aerial bombardments gradually whittled down the Islamic State's armoured forces.
 One of the last operations which saw the mass use of IS AFVs was the Palmyra offensive (December 2016).
 By 2017, most of its AFVs were destroyed and its ability to maintain conventional armed units greatly degraded.
 In late 2017, IS moved a large number of its remaining tanks and APCs from Iraq to Syria in an attempt to turn the tide during the Battle of Deir ez-Zor (September–November 2017).
 Since the Battle of Baghuz Fawqani in early 2019, IS no longer controls significant territorial holdings in the Middle East aside from some desert enclaves, and has returned to waging an insurgency in Syria and Iraq.

+MT-LB which had been captured and used by the Islamic State – West Africa Province before its destruction in March 2015.

 IS still holds territories outside the Middle East, however, and some of its forces still maintain small numbers of AFVs.
 Most notably, Islamic State's West Africa Province (ISWAP) captured and then deployed several tanks during the Chad Basin campaign (2018–2020).
 ISWAP even mounted speakers onto their tanks, blasting jihadist battle songs when using them in combat.